Skip to main content

 External referrers

-Doctors can submit a patient referral directly to the nuclear medicine department via email or post (see below for more information on how to do this).
+Doctors can submit a patient referral directly to the nuclear medicine department by email (contact details below).
 On receipt of the referral we will contact the patient to arrange an appointment.
 Please note, we require a medical doctor to sign the letter for all diagnostic tests, as per IR(MER) regulations for all tests that involve radiation.
-Please click here to access the referral criteria for the department of nuclear medicine at Royal Brompton Hospital

 Once the patient has accepted their appointment, a letter or an email with details of the appointment is sent to them.
 This will include a patient information leaflet which will explain the procedure and what they may need to do to prepare for a test or scan.